qodrinzo/arden2bytecode/_docs/using-databases.md

 ---
 # GENERATED - DO NOT EDIT
-title: Using JDBC and SQL in Arden Syntax read statements
+title: Using Databases
+category: Development
+nav_order: 22
 ---
 {% include get_url %}
 Arden2ByteCode supports usage of JDBC drivers in order to connect to external data sources.
 If properly set up, SQL statements can be issued in read statements.